 Who to invite to an outdoor baby shower?

-Traditionally, baby showers are held in honor of the mom-to-be and guests include female friends and family members, but these days, you can feel free to invite whomever you’d like.
+A traditional baby shower is held in honor of the mom-to-be and guests include female friends and family members, but these days, you can feel free to invite whomever you’d like.
 Couples can also share the seat as guests of honor.
 At the end of the day, a baby shower is all about celebrating an expanding family, so you should throw it in the way that feels most suitable and personal to you.

 Outdoor baby shower venues